 If you have been recently injured in a motor vehicle accident, an experienced Chicago car accident injury attorney may be able to help.
 Staver Accident Injury Lawyers, P.C. carry a track record of success in helping car accident victims recover compensation for accident-related medical expenses, lost wages, and other damages.
 Our dedicated personal injury team will walk you through each step of the legal process, from the initial case assessment through the final negotiations.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Get started today by calling the Chicago motor vehicle accident lawyers with Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to receive your free, no-obligations case consultation.